Cowboy hat: History

 It is not clear when the cowboy hat received its name.
 European-Americans in the Western United States originally had no standard headwear.
 People moving West wore many styles of hat, including top hats, bowlers, Civil War headgear such as cavalry and slouch hats, and sailor hats.

+Various styles of American cowboy hats evolved from Mexican hats like the sombrero charro, torro hats and sombreros calentanos.
+While modern Mexican cowboys adopted the American style cowboy hats and modified it to have smaller brims and higher crowns.
 According to Lucius Beebe, the bowler was the most widely-worn hat in the American West, prompting him to assert, in contradiction to popular belief, that the bowler, not the cowboy hat, was "the hat that won the West".
 The working cowboy wore wide-brimmed and high-crowned hats.
 The hats were most likely adopted from Civil-War-era slouch hats that were commonly worn by Confederate soldiers who lacked the official uniform and kepi hat of the Union army; they may have also been influenced by the Mexican vaqueros before the invention of the modern design.
 John Batterson Stetson is credited for originating the modern-day American cowboy hat.